madelinezday/buttondown/guides/monetizing-your-newsletter.md

 ![Sample email with archive link for paid subscribers](https://github.com/madelinezday/buttondown/blob/main/images/emails/monetizing:sample-email-with-archive-link-in-footer-hi-res.gif?raw=true)

-Is shortcode not your style?
-Instead, venture to your “Subscribers” page in Buttondown and click any given paid subscribers’ email address.
+If code's not your style, you can venture to your “Subscribers” page in Buttondown and click any given paid subscribers’ email address.
 Then select the “Archives” button from the menu that pops up.
 This button will generate a personalized link that you can use to manually invite that subscriber.

 ![Buttondown settings for premium subscriber](https://github.com/madelinezday/buttondown/blob/main/images/subscribers/monetizing:premium-subscriber-notes-hi-res.gif?raw=true)